 Kerman residents are primarily served by the FCRTA providing fixed-route service between Firebaugh, Mendota, Kerman, and Fresno on the Westside Line (see Figure 3-19, Fresno County Rural Transit Agency Intercounty Routes, in Section 3, Regional Assessment of Fair Housing).
+The location of the route and its stops within Kerman is shown in Figure 1G-11, Transit Stops and Route in Kerman.
 Buses originating from Firebaugh stop in Kerman on weekdays at 7:49 a.m. and 2:16 p.m., terminating in Fresno after approximately 20 to 25 minutes.
 Return service departs from Fresno at 9:40 a.m. and 4:12 p.m., arriving in Kerman after 15 to 20 minutes before continuing to Mendota and terminating in Firebaugh.
 Service is provided on 30-passenger, Americans with Disability Act (ADA) wheelchair-accessible buses.
 Monthly passes for general service between Kerman and Fresno are priced at \$80.00, with discounted fares available for senior, youth, and disabled residents at \$60.00 monthly.
 FCRTA Westside Line service stops within Kerman include Me-n-Ed's and Walmart.
 With daily access to the City of Fresno, the FCRTA Westside Line also provides access to employment opportunities and connections to regional transit services, including Amtrak, Greyhound, and Fresno Area Express (FAX), which in turn provide connections within the metropolitan Fresno area and between Stockton, Bakersfield, and other regional hubs.
-Additionally, San Joaquin Intercity Transit provides inter-city service by reservation between San Joaquin, Tranquillity, and Kerman on weekdays between 6:30 a.m. and 5:30 p.m.
+Additionally, San Joaquin Intercity Transit provides inter-city service by reservation between San Joaquin, Tranquillity, Three Rock, Halfway, Porvenir, Cantua Creek, and Kerman on weekdays between 6:30 a.m. and 5:30 p.m.
+Transfer locations are limited to specific days of the week.